sszcanada/AVRF/README.md

 BP_Vehcile
   Built using the dual wishbone example project.
 We retorfitted a Lever and Valve from the AVRF project then linked those values to the throttle and steering.

-**Note For some reason pointers are the only controller type that seem to work well at hihger speeds**
+**Note For some reason pointers are the only controller type that seem to work well at higher speeds**

 TrackGenerator
 Based on the Live Training sesion from Unreal it easily allows you to create roads to drive on using a spline mesh system.